jesyspa/snakt-design/Design/class-hierarchies.md

 }
 ```

-We can now build the class constructors using Viper's method.
-For the moment, we focus on the default constructor
+We can now build the _class constructors_ using _Viper's method_.
+For the moment, we just focus on the default
-provided automatically by Kotlin when declaring class fields.
+constructor, automatically provided by Kotlin when declaring class fields.

 ```viper
 method A_new(foo: Int, bar: Int) returns (this: Ref)